AW-Arts/Robot_UWE/README.md

   the command rate or batching updates if your hardware requires it.
 - When a manual servo adjustment reaches a configured limit the controller logs a warning but still re-sends the command so the hardware stays in sync.
+- See `docs/teach_mode.md` for a breakdown of Live Mode vs. Teach Mode, the post-teach smoothing step, and the Run Mode confirmation rule that prevents accidental motion on hardware.

 ## Status LEDs